Russian Dolls: Sex Trade: International broadcasts

-The first season can be seen in the following countries: Germany, Turkey, the Netherlands, Great Britain, France, Spain, Bosnia and Herzegovina, Italy, Finland, Sweden, Australia, Russia, Serbia, Brazil, Hungary, Poland, Lithuania, Latvia, Montenegro, Estonia, Albania and Chile.
+The first season can be seen in the following countries: Germany, Turkey, the Netherlands, the United Kingdom, France, Spain, Bosnia and Herzegovina, Italy, Finland, Sweden, Australia, Russia, Serbia, Brazil, Hungary, Poland, Lithuania, Latvia, Montenegro, Estonia, Albania and Chile.
 In Portugal it airs on Fox Crime.
-In Turkey and Italy show airs on FX.
-In Mexico, the series goes out on Once TV.
+In Turkey and Italy the show airs on FX.
+In Mexico, the series airs on Once TV.
 The Film Zone shows the first ten episodes in some countries from Latin America.